ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 TLS 1.3 is the preferred version of TLS for this specification.
-In order to facilitate implementation, this section provides a non-normative description of the parts of TLS 1.3 which are relevant to TCPINC. {{I-D.ietf-tls-tls13}} remains the normative reference for TLS 1.3 and bracketed references (e.g., [S. 1.2.3.4] refer to the corresponding section in that document.)
+In order to facilitate implementation, this section provides a non-normative description of the parts of TLS 1.3 which are relevant to TCPINC and defines a baseline of algorithms and modes which MUST be supported.
+Other modes, cipher suites, key exchange algorithms, certificate formats as defined in
+{{I-D.ietf-tls-tls13}} MAY also be used and that document remains the normative reference for
+TLS 1.3.
+Bracketed references (e.g., [S. 1.2.3.4] refer to the corresponding section in that document.)
 In order to match TLS terminology, we use the term "client" to indicate the TCP-ENO "A" role (See {{I-D.bittau-tcpinc-tcpeno}};